nickksun/sfdc-cdc-aws/README.md

     - operations: INSERT/UPDATE/DELETE
     - All values of All fields of the record

-- The full payload should then placed to a landing bucket for DaaS platform to pick up as data ingest
+- The full payload should then placed to a landing bucket for lake platform to pick up as data ingest

 The solution should provide a controllable way to query SFDC under considerations of